wbfy/easy-icon-grid/readme.txt

 Easily display grids of icons using shortcodes, widgets and Gutenberg blocks

 == Description ==
 This plugin allows you to easily display 'feature' grids of icons and/or their descriptions using shortcodes, widgets and Gutenberg blocks.

+Grids can be used for many things, one example would be as a visually exciting way to present a list of features.

 = Features =